AragonDAC/APMHackathon/README.md

 ### 1. Come and chat

-The best way to get started is to come and chat on the `#hackathon` channel of [Aragon's chat](https://aragon.chat/channel/apm-hackathon).
+The best way to get started is to come and chat on the `#apm-hackathon` channel of [Aragon's chat](https://aragon.chat/channel/apm-hackathon).
 Ask any question you have to the team, discuss the ideas you wanna hack on with the community, coordinate to gather as a team, etc.

 ### 2. Create an issue